-Here on this America band songs page you'll find a collection of demo covers and full lesson tutorials available for purchase along with several free chord sheets in pdf. format.
-Help yourself to the free chord sheets where available.
+Here on this America band songs page you'll find a collection of demo covers, rhythm tips and links to a few full lesson tutorials available for purchase along with several free chord sheets in .pdf format.
+Help yourself to the free chord sheets.

 Dewey Bunnell and America released this song in the latter part of 1971 (UK) and early 1972 in the USA.
 The song went to the top almost immediately on the Billboard Hot 100 chart and peaked in the top 10 in the UK at #3 and Ireland at #4.

 American never had another top in in the UK, just this song.
 There was some controversy over the song making references to drugs and that it sounded very much like Neil Young.